DanielIsHungry/PasswordManager/README.md

 # Password Manager App

 App for generating, strengthening, and managing your passwords.
 Built with `ttkbootstrap`, featuring password safety tools and password reuse detection.
+**NOTE:** still in WIP.
+Will add updates either never or very soon.

 ---